sevvalyucel/sevvalyucel/README.md

-- 👋 Hi, I’m @lotusdalek
+- 👋 Hi, I’m @sevvalyucel
 - 👀 I’m interested in computer science.
 I'm a computer engineering student.
-- 🌱 I’m currently learning c# and algorithms.
+- 🌱 I’m currently learning html,c,c# and algorithms.

 <!---
 lotusdalek/lotusdalek is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.